awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 1. Choose **Resources**, ensure that **Specific** is selected and then choose **Add ARN**\.

-1. Enter the AWS member account ID number and then enter the name of the role that you previously created in steps 1–9\.
+1. Enter the AWS member account ID number and then enter the name of the role that you previously created in steps 1–8\.
+Choose **Add**\.

 1. If you're granting permission to assume the role in multiple member accounts, repeats steps 14 and 15 for each account\.